 Do you own a property in Massachusetts and want to get solar panels installed on it, but are worried about huge expenses?
-If so, you should know that there are several financial incentives available in the state currently, making 2019 the right year for you to go solar.
+If so, you should know that several financial incentives are currently available in the state, making 2023 the right year for you to go solar.

 Federal Solar Tax Credit

-The Federal Solar Tax Credit is one of the biggest solar incentives available in 2020.
-This income tax credit (ITC) entitles property owners to a 26 percent reduction in the cost of a solar energy system.
-For instance, purchasing and installing a qualifying solar project worth $20,000 will give you $6,000 back as a credit on your federal income taxes.
-However, remember that 2020 is the last year to qualify for this excellent discount of 26 percent.
-The ITC will decline to to 22 percent for energy systems installed in 2021.
-From 2022, only commercial building owners will get a 10 percent tax credit.
+The Federal Solar Tax Credit is one of the biggest solar incentives available in 2023.
+This income tax credit (ITC) entitles property owners to a 30 percent reduction in the cost of a solar panel system.
+For instance, purchasing and installing a qualifying solar power system worth $20,000 will give you $6,000 back as a credit on your federal income taxes.

 Residential Renewable Energy Income Tax Credit